uliegecsm/reprospect/papers/joss/2025/paper.md

 To avoid unnecessary re-runs,
 `ReProspect` provides a `Cacher` that can serve the `Report` from a database.

-## Static analysis
+## Binary analysis

-`ReProspect` provides a set of tools for extracting and analysing the content of CUDA binaries (CUBIN).
+`ReProspect` provides a set of tools for extracting and analysing the content of CUDA binaries.

-The `CuObjDump` and `NVDisasm` classes drive and parse the output of the underlying CUDA utilities [@binary2025] to retrieve the SASS code and resource usage of kernels (*e.g.* register count, constant memory).
+The `CuObjDump` and `NVDisasm` classes drive and parse the output of the underlying CUDA binary tools to retrieve the SASS code and resource usage of kernels (*e.g.* registers, constant memory).

-The `ReProspect` `ELF` class can extract complementary information by decoding ELF-formatted sections, such as the symbol table, the used toolchain (from the *.note.nv.tkinfo* section) or kernel attributes (*e.g.* launch bounds, from the *.nv.info.\<kernel\>* section) [@hayes-2019-decoding-cubin].
+The `ELF` class decodes ELF-formatted sections to extract complementary information, including the symbol table, toolchain metadata (from the *.note.nv.tkinfo* section), and kernel attributes such as launch bounds (from the *.nv.info.\<kernel\>* section) [@hayes-2019-decoding-cubin].

-Beyond data extraction, `ReProspect` provides an extensible framework for inspecting machine code for expected instruction sequence patterns.
+Beyond data extraction, `ReProspect` provides an extensible framework for inspecting machine code for expected instruction patterns.
 This framework is structured as a hierarchy of matchers.
 At the lowest levels, matchers analyse instructions and their components (opcodes, modifiers, and operands).
 These matchers can be composed into instruction sequence matchers, enabling the identification of more intricate patterns.

 One of the key challenges with SASS matching is the evolution of the CUDA instruction set and compiler toolchains.
-`ReProspect` addresses this challenge by abstracting away architecture- and toolchain-specific details at each level in the hierarchy of matchers.
+`ReProspect` addresses this challenge by abstracting away architecture- and toolchain-specific details at each level of the matcher hierarchy.
 For example, `AddressMatcher` matches a memory address operand, adjusting the expected address format for the target architecture.
-Then, at the instruction level, `LoadMatcher` matches a load from memory; it leverages `AddressMatcher` for tracking address specificities and need only adjust the opcode and modifiers for the target architecture.
+Then, at the instruction level, `LoadMatcher` matches loads from memory; it uses `AddressMatcher` for the memory address and thus needs only to adjust the opcode and modifiers for the target architecture.
-Building up this hierarchical design to instruction sequence matchers and basic block matchers, `ReProspect` ultimately enables robust, composable matching across multiple CUDA architectures and compiler versions.
+By extending this hierarchical design to instruction sequence and basic block matchers, `ReProspect` enables robust, composable matching across CUDA architectures and compiler toolchains.

 The following snippet illustrates how matchers can be composed to assert the presence or absence of a 16-bit floating-point code path, *e.g.* in the SASS codes in \autoref{table:hfmax}: